solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ### Security baselines

-In addition to all the topics discussed above, the Azure Databsae for MySQL [security baseline] is a basic set of potential tasks that can be implemented on your Azure Database for MySQL instances to further solidify your security posture.
+In addition to all the topics discussed above, the Azure Database for MySQL [security baseline] is a basic set of potential tasks that can be implemented on your Azure Database for MySQL instances to further solidify your security posture.